icheung487/Final_Project/README.md

 The data will be visualized on an HTML page.
 User interface will be similar to the picture below .

 ![Website_wireframe](https://user-images.githubusercontent.com/91625564/155895250-277bab40-3f1e-4e4b-84bc-a84a169f19b0.png)

+A blueprint for the dashboard is created and includes all of the following:

+✓ Storyboard on Google Slide(s)

+✓ Description of the tool(s) that will be used to create final dashboard

+✓ Description of interactive element(s)